Battle of Hürtgen Forest: Second phase

 By 18 November, tanks were deemed essential, so engineers blasted tank routes through the forest.
 Communications and logistics remained a problem, so the next day the attack paused to allow re-supply and evacuation of the wounded.
 German reinforcements arrived from 344th and 353rd Infantry Divisions and resistance stiffened further.

 Responsibility was returned to V Corps and, on 21 November, 8th Division attacked the Weisser Weh Valley, continuing toward Hürtgen.
 The 121st Infantry Regiment hit heavy defenses immediately.
 Despite armored support from the 10th Tank Battalion, daily advances were less than 600 yd.
 Hürtgen was taken on 29 November and the battle continued to Kleinhau, 1 mi north.

 The final action in the Hürtgen Forest was at Langerwehe-Merode, on the northeastern edge of the forest.
 Two American companies took the village, but they were later destroyed in a German counter-attack.
 More than 300 soldiers of the 1st Infantry Division were killed in action on November 29 and 30, 1944.

 Later, the secret daily report of the Supreme High Command of the German Army (Oberkommando des Heeres (OKH)) of 27 November, stated that in the old Langerwehe penetration area, the U.S. Army (enemy) won terrain.

 Elements of the 8th and the 28th Infantry Divisions then advanced on Brandenberg.
-The 28th Division — just like the 9th before it (and the 4th Infantry Division, which would relieve the 28th) — also took heavy casualties during its stay in the Hürtgen Forest.
+The 28th Division—just like the 9th before it (and the 4th Infantry Division, which would relieve the 28th)—also took heavy casualties during its stay in the Hürtgen Forest.
 On 14 November, the 2nd Ranger Battalion arrived to relieve elements of the 112th Infantry Regiment.
 On 6 December, the Rangers moved on Bergstein and subsequently took the strategic position of Hill 400 from defending troops from 980th Grenadier Regiment of the 272nd Volksgrenadier Division.
 Shortly thereafter, on 12 December, the towns of Gey and Strass were taken by American Forces.
-On the last day of the Hurtgen battle the Germans retook the hill from the 13th Regiment who had replaced the Rangers.
+On the last day of the Hürtgen battle the Germans retook the hill from the 13th Regiment who had replaced the Rangers.
 The U.S. Army would not seize Hill 400 again until February 1945.